michaeltlombardi/pentola/content/01-core-mechanics/time.md

 Toph is able to try to elbow Tarasi first.
 He succeeds on his test, inflicting damage.
-Tarasi attempts to kick Toph and succeeds on her test with a 21, but Toph also succeeds on his dodge (27) and his result is higher - therefore she does no damage.
+Tarasi attempts to kick Toph and succeeds on her test with a 21, but Toph also succeeds on his dodge (27) and his result is higher—therefore she does no damage.

 The next moment starts and they both roll for initiative again and repeat the cycle.
 {{< /aside >}}